putyourlightson/craft-plugin-documentation-outline/README.md

 ## Settings

-> Explain what each of the plugin settings does.
+> Give a summary of the plugin settings or explain what each of the settings does.
 Embed a screenshot beneath the text if appropriate.

 #### Enable Reporting